-City Barbecue Opening Next Week in Orland Park
+City Barbeque Opening Next Week in Orland Park

-Last weekend I had an opportuntiy to get a sneak peek of the new City Barbecue that will opening in Orland Park at 143rd & La Grange on Monday, April 23.
-With the name City Barbecue, I originally assumed it was one of the gourmet barbecue spots that had recently opened in Chicago that was making its way out to the burbs.
+Last weekend I had an opportuntiy to get a sneak peek of the new City Barbeque that will opening in Orland Park at 143rd & La Grange on Monday, April 23.
+With the name City Barbeque, I originally assumed it was one of the gourmet barbecue spots that had recently opened in Chicago that was making its way out to the burbs.
 I was way off.
-City Barbecue started in Columbus, Ohio in 1999 and is now in several states across the country with around three dozen locations and many more slated to open in the near future.
+City Barbeque started in Columbus, Ohio in 1999 and is now in several states across the country with around three dozen locations and many more slated to open in the near future.

-City Barbecue debuted in Chicagoland last October in Berwyn - the first location in Illinois.
+City Barbeque debuted in Chicagoland last October in Berwyn - the first location in Illinois.
 Other restaurants will be opening soon in Deerfield, Downers Grove, Vernon Hills and Park Ridge.

 We got a nice introduction to the company from founding partner Frank Pizzo followed by a tour of the kitchen, where everything in the place is made from scratch.
 Meats are all smoked on-site and brisket spends 15 - 20 hours in the smoker to get that perfect flavor and tenderness.
 As we listened to Pizzo’s presentation, there were a couple things I really loved about the philosophy of the company.

 One was the attitude of how important and valuable their employees are.
 “People are the reason we have our success,” he said, adding that the company has employees that have been with them since day one.
 “Our first pit boss still works with us,” said Pizzo.
 “He takes the meat off the pit like he’s handling his children.”
 He also said that employees are allowed freedom to be themselves and are not locked into a fixed greeting that they have to give to each customer.
 “The greeting is about being real,” he explained.
 He also talked about the misconception out there about the young people in today’s workforce being lazy and unmotivated and that he’s found that his young workers are smart and want to be successful.